visualizards/visualizards.github.io/_posts/2020-12-31-song-vectors.md

 ## Creating the web app
 To create the web app, we used [Streamlit](https://streamlit.io), a free tool that makes it extremely easy to create a data science dashboard with Python.
 It is extremely intuitive to work with locally, and deploying the app on Heroku was straightforward once we found [this tutorial](https://github.com/Taxuspt/heroku_streamlit_nginx/).
 The [code for the live application](https://github.com/yngvem/song-vec/blob/master/SongVec.py) was less than 200 lines of code, and we are pretty happy with the results!

+*Update: We moved our deployed applications to Azure since Heroku shut down its free offering*

 ## Deploying your own app
 If you want to deploy your own version of this app.
 Maybe with different songs,